-"[...] describe the processing, assess the necessity and proportionality of a processing and to help manage the risks to the rights and freedoms of natural persons resulting from the processing of personal data (by assessing them and determining the measures to address them)" [See WP 248, art.
-29 Working Party].
+"[...] describe the processing, assess the necessity and proportionality of a processing and to help manage the risks to the rights and freedoms of natural persons resulting from the processing of personal data (by assessing them and determining the measures to address them)".1

 Five "Ws" and an "H" on DPIA

 A DPIA is one of the processes identified to demonstrate compliance with GDPR data protection dispositions.
-It is different from a PIA, which helps you demonstrate data privacy compliance to all stakeholders involved in the privacy process, and from a Security Risk Assessment, which is a tool designed to verify and implement the correct data security measures trough an accurate checklist.
+It is different from a Privacy Impact Assessment (PIA), which helps you demonstrate data privacy compliance to all stakeholders involved in the privacy process, and from a Security Risk Assessment, which is a tool designed to verify and implement the correct data security measures through an accurate checklist.

 The DPIA follows a risk-based approach: by analyzing the nature, scope, context, and purpose of your processing you will be able to show how much it impacts on data protection and, more generally, on the rights and freedoms of EU citizens.

 The DPIA can be carried out by any person/organization inside or outside the business if explicitly appointed by the Data Controller.
 However, the Data Controller (i.e. the entity offering the service to end-users) remains the subject responsible and accountable for the DPIA.
 He/she can be assisted by DPOs or Data Processors.

 GDPR applies to all companies offering services to EU citizens.
 The company doesn’t need to have a legal entity in the EU, the only valid criteria are whether they process or not EU citizens data.